 - 1. The petitioner shall submit a written and signed Petition for Order Modification on the form contained in subparagraph (c) to the Board's Administrative Office that shall contain all of the following: - (i) A copy of the previously issued order; and - (ii) A statement of why the petitioner believes it is impossible to comply with the order as issued; and - (iii) A copy of all documents that proves that compliance is impossible.
 If proof of impossibility of compliance requires testimony of an individual(s), including that of the petitioner, the petitioner must submit signed and notarized statements from every individual the petitioner intends to rely upon attesting, under oath, to the reasons why compliance is impossible.
 No documentation or testimony other than that submitted will be considered in making an initial determination on, or a final order in response to, the petition. - 2.
 The Board authorizes its consultant and administrative staff to make an initial determination on the petition and take one of the following actions: - Certify impossibility of compliance and forward the petition to the Office of General Counsel for presentation to the Board as an uncontested matter; or - (ii) Deny the petition, after consultation with legal staff, if impossibility of compliance with the provisions of the previous order is not proven and notify the petitioner of what proof of impossibility of compliance was either not sufficient or not submitted. - If the petition is presented to the Board the petitioner may not submit any additional documentation or testimony other than that contained in the petition as originally submitted. - 4.
 If the petition is granted a new order shall be issued reflecting the modifications authorized by the Board that it deemed appropriate and necessary in relation to the violations found in the previous order. - 5.
-If the petition is denied either initially by staff or after presentation to the Board and the petitioner believes impossibility of compliance with the order has been sufficiently proven the petitioner may, as authorized by law, file a petition for a declaratory order pursuant to the provisions of T.C.A. § 4-5-223 and Rule 1200-10-01-.11. - (c) Form Petition
+If the petition is denied either initially by staff or after presentation to the Board and the petitioner believes impossibility of compliance with the order has been sufficiently proven the petitioner may, as authorized by law, file a petition for a declaratory order pursuant to the provisions of T.C.A. § 4-5-223 and Rule 1200-10-01-.11. - (c) Form Petition lie 1370-01 is, continued) Petitioner's E-Mail Address: Telephone Number: Attorney for Petitioner: Attorney's Mailing Address: Attorney's E-Mail Address: Telephone Number: The petitioner respectfully represents that for the following reasons, as substantiated by the attached documentation, the identified provisions of the attached disciplinary order are impossible for me to comply with: Note - You must enclose all documents necessary to prove your request including a copy of the original order.
+If any of the proof you are relying upon to show impossibility is the testimony of any individual, including yourself, you must enclose signed and notarized statements from every individual you intend to rely upon attesting, under oath, to the reasons why compliance is impossible.
+No documentation or testimony other than that submitted will be considered in making an initial determination on, or a final order in response to, this petition.
+Respectfully submitted this the day of, 20 Petitioner's Signature

-Board o Petition for Order Modification f Communications Disorders and Sciences Petitioner's Name: Petitioner's Mailing Address: G
+Board o Petition for Order Modification of Communications Disorders and Sciences Petitioner's Name: Petitioner's Mailing Address: G